JonnyBanana/MAC_Donalds/README.md

 I inserted some small functions, designed a simple menu and the game was done ...
 To change the mac the program requires administrative permissions, but for high functions a normal cmd is enough.
-I entered thousands of fake MAC adresses and a list with hundreds of vendors to create your own fake MACs.
+I entered thousands of fake MAC adresses and a list with hundreds of vendors to create your own fake MAC.

 These articles helped me to create this simple algorithm: